OptimalBits/cabinet/README.md

 - `less`     Enables LESS CSS compilation.
 Accepts an object with options to the less compilation, as for example *paths*, which specifies paths where to find included files.
 - `coffee`   Enables coffee script compilation of .coffee files.
 - `typescript` Enables typescript compilation of .ts files.
 Accepted parameters are:
-    - target , target version of the produced javascript (ES3 (default) or ES5)
+    - `target` , target version of the produced javascript (ES3 (default) or ES5)
-    - module, module system to use for the generated javascript (commonjs or amd (default))
+    - `module`, module system to use for the generated javascript (commonjs or amd (default))
-    - concatenate, boolean describing if the compiled code should be concatenated with its dependencies or not (default true)
+    - `concatenate`, boolean describing if the compiled code should be concatenated with its dependencies or not (default true)
+    - `out`, boolean describing if the flag "out" shall be used when compiling (this treats internal modules specially, check ts doc for details)
-    - keepComments, boolean describing if the compiled code should keep comments (default false)
+    - `keepComments`, boolean describing if the compiled code should keep comments (default false)

 ##Roadmap